People who are new to the Medicare system are sometimes shocked to learn that Medicare isn’t free.

 4. Program of All-Inclusive Care for the Elderly (PACE)

-PACE services can include transportation, dentistry, home care, hospital care, meals, prescription drugs, occupational physical therapy, counseling and social services.
+PACE services can include transportation, dentistry, home care, hospital care, meals and prescription drugs, among others.

 The program does not charge deductibles or copays for approved services, care or medicine.
 Medicare recipients are charged a monthly premium for PACE long-term care and a monthly premium for Medicare Part D drugs, however.
 Medicare recipients who also have Medicaid typically don’t pay premiums for PACE long-term care.